TrustInSoft/demos/new-demo/README.md

 - Test with an empty array
 - Test with an null (unallocated) array

 When running the 4 unit tests, they all pass, and on top of that the code coverage is 100%.
-This can be verified by running `make clean cov`
+This can be verified by running `make clean test`
 ```
-$ make clean cov
+$ make clean test

 gcc -I. -fprofile-arcs -ftest-coverage test_driver.c utils.c increment.c -o increment && ./increment